getnamingo/registry/docs/configuration.md

         // ... more name servers as needed ...
     ],
     'dns_soa' => 'hostmaster.example.com', // SOA email address
+    'dns_serial' => 1, // change to 2 for YYYYMMDDXX format, and 3 for Cloudflare-like serial
     'zone_mode' => 'default', // How the BIND zone is generated, 'nice' is also available

     // URS Configuration